MBHallgren/MINTyper/README.md

-Read more about MINTGraft here:
+Read more about MINTyper here:
 > PUBLICATION TBA

 # Table of contents